Brian Burres: Southern Maryland Blue Crabs (second stint)

+Coaching career

+On January 11, 2023, Burres was hired by the San Diego Padres to serve as an assistant coach for their High-A affiliate, the Fort Wayne TinCaps.
+On March 15, 2024, he was named the pitching coach for the team's rookie-level affiliate, the Arizona Complex League Padres.
+On January 17, 2025, Burres was promoted to serve as the manager of the Single-A Lake Elsinore Storm.

 Personal life

 Brian has an identical twin brother, Greg, who resides in the Pacific Northwest.
 Brian is the son of Nancy and Kirk, and has two other brothers, Kevin and Patrick.
 Brian married Lacy on the July 14, 2014, episode of Say Yes to the Dress: Atlanta.

-Brian competes every year in the prestigious “Battle for the Boot” golf tournament held at Bandon Dunes and has won three times (2012, 2016, 2022).
+Brian competes every year in the prestigious “Battle for the Boot” golf tournament held at Bandon Dunes and has won four times (2012, 2016, 2022, 2023).